luyadev/luya/envs/dev/README.md

 1. Open `dev` folder in your Terminal.
 2. Install Dependencies `composer install`
 3. Rename `env.php.dist` to `env.php` and modify your *Database connection component* to match your local env settings.
+4. Change to the *public_html* folder with `cd public_html`
-4. Execute the `./vendor/bin/luya migrate`, then import files into database `./vendor/bin/luya import` and afterwards execute the settup command `./vendor/bin/luya exec/setup`.
+5. Execute `php index.php migrate`, then import files into database `php index.php import` and afterwards execute the setup command `php index.php admin/setup`.
-5. Access the *public_html* folder in your browser and your ready to go!
+6. Access the *public_html* folder in your browser and your ready to go!

 + [Installation instructions](http://luya.io/de/dokumentation/install)
 + [Documentation](http://luya.io)